oregon coast

 ecola state park

 Ecola State Park in northern Oregon is primarily known for its vertical cliffs, beaches, and sea stacks.
 The best way to experience the natural diversity of the park is on the Tillamook Head Trail, which connects Seaside, Oregon in the north to Ecola Point in the south, nearly the entire length of the park.
 Along the way, it climbs approximately 1,000 feet above steep cliffs that grant distant and panoramic views of the ocean and the sea stacks below.
-In addition, its northern half, traverses old-growth forests comprised primarily of Sitka Spruce.
-The forest is not as remarkable as those in Oswald West State Park or Siuslaw National Forest but a few individual trees are particularly large and noteworthy.
+In addition, its northern half traverses old-growth forests comprised primarily of Sitka Spruce trees.
+The forest is not as remarkable as those in Oswald West State Park or Siuslaw National Forest, but a few individual trees are particularly large and noteworthy.

 _DSC51102.jpg